surajmitsel/surajmitsel/Management/QA.md

 - In `NetApp` we had lot of issue realated to Pasue event becaue the system upgrade was pausing due to so amany several issue in storage stystem despite of having lot of prechec during run time still those issue can arrive and running upgrade can go into pause state and it require again user intervanetion to come out of it.
 So to reduce lot of user intervantion for the pause cases we did data log analysis throught customver data using smart slove tool which has access to cusotmer generated data mining from data lake and the we identified lot of common problem right now the tool is still adeprting AI process to give good analytics but its still not sufficeient so we arrive on common problems using some time manual analysis and also drafted multiple solution throught out multiple semester release.

 ### did you failed any time in your decision making and how did you hanled that failure
+- In`netApp` in the Storage system upgrade we have lots of components check which we wanted to centarlize it some framework where other Netapp team also can centalize the check which automatically populates based on system configuration, this was very large effort ,we did POC and found those hardles and came to know many unkowns about this approches.
+So finally we took back steps about that becaause the vision was very big and it was not worth to considers as of now after PMs and VP discussion.
+- In `Cisco` we had some requirement to handle industries specific on prem on system solution for eg. automotive sector which was not the idea of the product we did the integration as asked by Product management but later it was dropped and showcases.
+For that team got upset about not setting the right priorities
+-